Overview

 Didactic Curriculum

-Our program prides itself on our clinical diversity and acuity as well as our extensive didactic education.
+Our program prides itself on our broad range of clinical backgrounds, experiences and acuity as well as our extensive didactic education.
 We deliver a wide variety of conferences and board review opportunities.

 Noon Conference

-These conferences cover a broad range of topics and include our core curriculum, procedural course, and pertinent internal medicine topics from the perspective of our diverse faculty and fellows.
-Grand Rounds are held Wednesdays during our noon conference.
+These conferences cover a broad range of topics and include our core curriculum, procedural course, and pertinent internal medicine topics from the perspective of our specialty faculty and fellows from all backgrounds.
+Grand Rounds are held weekly during our noon conference.

 Teaching Rounds

-The Mangurian Foundation Simulation Center provides an exceptional setting for our ever evolving simulation curriculum.
-There is a skills lab to practice the technical skills needed to insert central venous catheters and arterial lines, and to perform lumbar punctures, thoracenteses, and paracenteses.
-There is a fully functional mock-up hospital room that houses 2 SimMan 3G patients, and a fully functional simulated operating room.
-These settings provide opportunities to practice various patient situations including mock codes, rapid responses, difficult conversations, and diagnostic interviews.
-Visits to the sim center take place during the ambulatory block, or during teaching rounds.
+Structured visits to the sim center take place during the ambulatory block, or during teaching rounds, but it is accessible any time a resident desires to practice their skills.
 The environment provides an excellent opportunity for our junior learners to practice basic skills, and for our more senior learners to practice more advanced skills, as well as, to practice providing feedback and education to our junior learners, all while being directly supervised by our faculty.

 Board Review

-This is an optional conference led by our emeritus program director who is an excellent resource for ABIM exam preparation.
-These conferences are held daily at 7am.
+This is an optional conference led by our Emeritus Program Director.
+This MKSAP reading and question session is an excellent resource for ABIM exam preparation.
+These conferences are held daily.

-In addition, each spring, we host the Cleveland Clinic Florida Board Review Course, currently in its 12th year.
-This is a 6-day, comprehensive review course.
-Our 3rd year residents are required to attend and we invite our incoming categorical interns to attend as well.
+In addition, each spring, we host a Board Review Course, in conjunction with our colleagues in Ohio.
+This is a 5-day comprehensive review course.
+Our 3rd year residents are required to attend.

 Other Conferences